 The enigmatic Antelope Canyon is hidden away amid the desert landscapes of Navajo Nation.
 This expansive protected area belongs to the Navajo Native Americans and occupies parts of Arizona, Utah, and New Mexico.
 Antelope Canyon, located in the Arizona section, isn’t a landmark that visibly declares its presence.
 You can’t take a commercial flight to get to it, or have GPS guide you to its entrance.
 You’re even required to be in the company of a Navajo tour guide when you visit.

 If you’re wondering how to get to Antelope Canyon, you basically have two choices.
 You could opt for a pre-planned Antelope Canyon tour that takes care of the logistics and leaves you free to immerse yourself in the sandstone splendor of the canyon.
 You can also drive there yourself.

 In either case, a road trip through scenic deserts and idyllic towns is pretty much the only way to get there and the experience is totally worth the drive.

-Reaching Antelope Canyon from Las Vegas
+How to Get to Antelope Canyon From Las Vegas

 Page, Arizona, the closest town in the vicinity of Antelope Canyon, is a little over 270 miles from Las Vegas.
 You’d need to make an early start in order to reach Antelope Canyon before mid-day when its light is at its spectacular best.
 Plus, setting out before sunrise will get you back to Las Vegas by evening, and help you avoid negotiating poorly lit roads at night.